GriffinCanCode/ArtificialOS/README.md

 # AgentOS

-A microkernel-based operating system with AI-native application generation and execution.
+A userspace microkernel runtime with capability-based security and AI-native application generation.

 ![AgentOS Interface](assets/demo.png)

 ## Overview

-AgentOS implements a userspace OS where applications are generated from natural language descriptions and executed through a structured tool system.
+AgentOS implements a microkernel-architecture runtime running on the host OS, where applications are generated from natural language descriptions and executed through a structured tool system.
 The system uses a four-layer architecture with specialized components for orchestration, AI inference, kernel operations, and dynamic rendering.

-**Implementation Status:** Production-ready userspace OS with 63 syscalls, multi-window management, OS-level process execution, CPU scheduling, advanced IPC (pipes + shared memory), and virtual filesystem.
+**Implementation Status:** Production-ready userspace microkernel with 63 syscalls, multi-window management, OS-level process execution, scheduling policies, advanced IPC (pipes + shared memory), and virtual filesystem.
 Core infrastructure ~90% complete.

 ## Architecture